litmuschaos/v1-litmus-docs/docs/disk-loss.md

 </table>

 ## Prerequisites
 -   Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
-If not, install from [here](https://github.com/litmuschaos/chaos-operator/blob/master/deploy/operator.yaml)
+If not, install from [here](https://raw.githubusercontent.com/litmuschaos/pages/master/docs/litmus-operator-latest.yaml)
 -   Ensure that the `disk-loss` experiment resource is available in the cluster by `kubectl get chaosexperiments` in the desired namespace.
 If not, install from  <a href="https://hub.litmuschaos.io/charts/generic/experiments/disk-loss" target="_blank">here</a>
 -   Ensure to create a secret object having the gcloud/aws configuration in the namespace of `CHAOS_NAMESPACE`.
--   There should be administrative access to the platform on which the cluster is hosted, as the recovery of the affected could be manual.
+-   There should be administrative access to the platform on which the cluster is hosted, as the recovery of the affected node could be manual.
 Example gcloud access to the project

 ```yaml
 apiVersion: v1